moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/005_custom_adherence_report.md

 requirements and compliance checks.

 1. Compliance Requirement: A compliance framework can have multiple compliance requirements.
-These requirements can have multiple compliance checks associated to it.
-Requirement allows the users to club multiple compliance adherence checks together as per their need.
-For example: A requirement could be "Code safeguards" and it can contain the "At least two approvers" and "Prevent authors as approvers" compliance checks.
+These requirements can have multiple checks associated to it.
+Requirement allows the users to club multiple checks together as per their need.
+For example: A requirement could be "Code safeguards" and it can contain the "At least two approvers" and "Prevent authors as approvers" checks.
-1. Compliance Check: They belong to a compliance requirement and denotes one of the compliance adherence checks supported by GitLab product.
+1. Compliance Check: They belong to a compliance requirement and denotes one of the checks supported by GitLab product.

 We thought of the following approaches to implement custom compliance adherence report